 They were given 15 g of whey protein before their usual breakfast.
 According to the results, they had similar improvements in their blood glucose levels.

 According to the lead researcher from Newcastle University, Dr. Daniel West people are aware that high blood sugar levels after consuming meals might be detrimental when it comes to cardiovascular health.

-Moreover that it might lead to poor management of the blood sugar.
-He said that according to the results of the studies consumption of whey protein before the usual breakfast might help people avoid the high blood sugar levels.
+Moreover that it might lead to poor management of blood sugar.
+He said that according to the results of the studies consumption of whey protein before the usual breakfast might help people avoid high blood sugar levels.

-Whey protein can help in programs for weight loss since it can help make you feel full for longer period.
+Whey protein can help in programs for weight loss since it can help make you feel full for a longer period.
 Moreover, this protein comes with anti-inflammatory properties.

-Last, but not least the whey protein can increase the fat loss found in the liver.
+Last, but not least whey protein can increase the fat loss found in the liver.
 All in all, whey protein can serve as a useful tool for people with diabetes.

-However, you should bear in mind that the decreases in the blood glucose were notable, but that doesn’t necessarily mean that they will occur under all conditions.
+However, you should bear in mind that the decreases in blood glucose were notable, but that doesn’t necessarily mean that they will occur under all conditions.
 It’s also important what you consume for breakfast.

 You should know that a reasonable amount of this protein for most people is around 0.8 grams for each kilogram of body weight or 0.36 grams for each pound of body weight.

 You can sprinkle the protein over cereal, add it in stir-fries, soups, and stews or make a whey smoothie.

 Bear in mind that on its own whey protein might have a bitter taste.
 However there are different flavor choices, but you might also add certain spices like nutmeg, vanilla, and cinnamon.
 Or you can use non-caloric non-sugary sweeteners such as stevia.